Can HubSpot be used to manage company press releases?

 The waterfall of information we must deal with daily is multiplied when it comes to business writers.
 They are inundated with pitches every day.
 Catching their attention is not easy.
 And they turn to people who are articulate and can help them do their job better.

-With HubSpot, you can set up a schedule to reach out to the people who matter.
+With HubSpot, you can schedule to reach out to the people who matter.
 Keep them fed with industry news by email so that they see you as a valuable source to tap.
 That is when using HubSpot intelligently will pay off, not just in terms of brand visibility but SEO and industry clout as well.

-Get in touch with us anytime here
+Get in touch with us anytime here.

 Blueoshan is a HubSpot Diamond -Tier Solutions Partner.
 Delivering worldwide from India